Phantomsmedia/Wavelength/README.md

 - Fire Support Plan: Orders for fire support units (air, armor, mortars, etc.).
 - Special Tasks: Orders for specific units.

+Signal: List of call-signs for the mission's vehicles.

+Intel: Pictures relevant to the mission.
+Pictures must be 300x300 in size.
+As a courtesy, remove this section if you have no use for it.

 Mission: Description of the overall mission.

 Situation: Summary of the current situation as of the missions start.